Skip to main content

 • View translations: They can see translations for the languages marked as readable.

 • Modify translations: They can edit translations for the languages marked as editable.
-However, if they don’t have the "Contribute to main branch" permission, they can only make changes in non-main branches.
+However, if they don’t have the "Contribute to master branch" permission, they can only make changes in non-master branches.

 • View project information: They’ll be able to see basic project details like base words, completion percentage, and total number of keys.